cebence/multi-plang/README.md

 Other modules are `Greeter` implementations in other Java-like programming languages, i.e. those that compile into a JVM-compatible binaries.

 `multi-plang-groovy` module is hosting a `Greeter` implemented in, wait for it...
+Groovy :smile:
-Groovy :-) The project has just one `*.groovy` file and gets packages into a JAR for deployment into the application.
+This module has just one `*.groovy` file and gets packaged into a JAR for deployment into the application.
 Maven is configured to use the Groovy compiler, everything else is basically just as same as in a Java project.

 Similarly to the Groovy module, `multi-plang-kotlin` and `multi-plang-scala` are implemented in Kotlin and Scala, and are quite easy to setup to produce a JAR file.

+- [ ] Could also add a Clojure implementation (`multi-plang-clojure`).

 ## Build